verbrio/mcp-golang/README.md

 ## Highlights
 - 🛡️**Type safety** - Define your tool arguments as native go structs, have mcp-golang handle the rest.
 Automatic schema generation, deserialization, error handling etc.
-- 🚛 **Custom transports** - Use the built-in transports or write your own.
+- 🚛 **Custom transports** - Use the built-in transports (stdio for full feature support, HTTP for stateless communication) or write your own.
 - ⚡ **Low boilerplate** - mcp-golang generates all the MCP endpoints for you apart from your tools, prompts and resources.
 - 🧩 **Modular** - The library is split into three components: transport, protocol and server/client.
 Use them all or take what you need.
-- 🔄 **Bi-directional** - Full support for both server and client implementations.
+- 🔄 **Bi-directional** - Full support for both server and client implementations through stdio transport.

 ## Example Usage